2021 Vanderbilt Tennis Camps

 Nationally Recognized Camp Directors

-Aleke is in her 13th season as an assistant coach for Vanderbilt.
-Tsoubanos is one of the most decorated players at Vanderbilt, becoming a 3-time All American and also earning All-SEC and NCAA Tournament honors.
+Aleke is in her first season as the head coach for Vanderbilt.
+Tsoubanos is one of the most decorated players at Vanderbilt, becoming a three-time All American and also earning All-SEC and NCAA Tournament honors.
 Tsoubanos played professional tennis for three years reaching a career-high of No. 126 and playing two seasons of World Team Tennis.
 Three-time regional COY and 2015 National Assistant of the year.

 Ian Duvenhage, Vanderbilt Men’s Head Coach